-I really enjoyed making this one, was sad to see it done lol Really wanted to keep working on it.
+I really enjoyed making this Butterfly Shawl!
+I was sad to see it done lol.
+I really wanted to keep working on it.
 It’s because it’s sooooo simply to do.
 It’s just a one row repeat and the design is super easy to do and fun to watch grow and spread out….like wings!

 I can’t tell you how happy I was to be able to pick up my hook again and start designing a shawl after I over did it and was having pain in my arms and shoulders.
 But the break gave me lots of time to think about what I wanted to do for the next shawl.
 I knew I wanted to stay in the pattern of how I’ve been designing and design a XL again after the release of the smaller Butterfly Net Shawl I made for my daughter.